am0d/bit/Readme.markdown

 ## Building The Documentation

 To build the documentation [markdown2](http://code.google.com/p/python-markdown2/) is required.
 In the doc directory, just run `build.py` in the documentation directory.
+The tutorial is located in the documentation.

 # Roadmap